kaihendry/dabase.com/content/blog/serverless-speed.md

 I do not consider the time for the initial setup / <abbr title="Infrastructure as Code">IaC</abbr> provisioning which can take a bit of waiting, for the **custom domain**!

+## What is Apex Up so fast?

+I asked TJ and his reply was:

+> ahhh that's just because it uploads straight to Lambda rather than using CloudFormation (or Terraform) for the Lambda ZIP, both of those systems add a bunch of delay :D

 # Price?!